Why Men Don't Reach Out For Help - And What Changes It

 Not all responses are genuinely helpful.

-Some of what he encounters isn't a misreading of care — it is the unthinking output of a culture that was never designed to support male distress.
+Some of what he encounters is the unthinking output of a culture that was never designed to support male distress.

-• "Happy wife happy life" isn't malice.
-It's a phrase that comes out of mouths because it's the cultural script, delivered without thought by people who don't know they are doing anything at all.
-But it lands directly on false belief one — you are the problem, and fixing it is your job.
+• "Happy wife happy life" is a phrase that comes out of mouths because it's the cultural script, delivered without thought by people who have no idea what they are doing.
+It lands directly on false belief one - you are the problem, and fixing it is your job.

-• "You're a strong guy, you'll figure it out" was examined in the opening of this article.
-It sounds like confidence in him.
+• "You're a strong guy, you'll figure it out" sounds like confidence in him.
 It confirms that he is alone with this.

-• "Have you tried talking to her?" assumes a reasonable counterpart and a solvable communication problem, and lands on false belief two — what you are describing isn't what you think it is.
+• "Have you tried talking to her?" assumes a reasonable counterpart and a solvable communication problem, and lands on false belief two - what you are describing is manageable if you just try harder.

 None of these responses were designed to harm him.
 They cause harm anyway, because they arrive on ground that was carefully prepared to receive them that way.